KellzCodes/Java-Practice/Foundations/Introduction/README.md

 ## Creator

-Demonstrates the use of variables
+Demonstrates the printing of variables

 1. Start with this code: